 Giant Ledge is one of the most popular destinations for day hikers in the Catskills.
-For many, it is the turn around point, but for others, they pass over it to get to Panther Mountain.
-Giant ledge offers some of the finest views from a cliff line which is arguably the most stunning in these mountains.
-It is one of.
-Please use caution when at the edge, one misstep would be your last.
+It is the turnaround point for many, but for others, they pass over it to get to Panther Mountain.
+Giant ledge offers some of the finest views from a cliff line, arguably the most stunning in these mountains.
+It is one of the Catskill 67.
+Please use caution when at the edge; one misstep would be your last.

-Your ascent from the parking area to the summit of Giant Ledge is just over 1000’ in 1.6-miles.
-This trail can be wet for much of its length, which means in the winter with little snow, microspikes are advised.
-Obviously, when the ground has sufficient snow cover it makes an outstanding snowshoe outing.
+Your ascent from the parking area to Giant Ledge’s summit is just over 1000’ in 1.6-miles.
+This trail can be wet for much of its length, which means that microspikes are advised in the winter with little snow.
+Obviously, when the ground has sufficient snow cover, it makes an outstanding snowshoe outing.

 Don’t be fooled by its 3,200 elevation, the summit of Giant Ledge will be battered by wind and snow squalls on many winter days, thus, increasing the risk for hypothermia and other cold-related injuries.

 On the day we hiked Giant Ledge for this post, the temperature was in the mid-teens and sustained wind of 10-25 mph (wind chill 3 to -4 degrees) on the summit with snow squalls.

 Related reading: The Physiology of Cold Weather Hiking in the Winter